What is a Surgical Drain?

 You may have been told you that you will have a surgical drain in place after a procedure, or perhaps that you need to have a drain placed to help treat a collection of fluid or to treat an infection, such as an abscess.
 Having a drain may sound scary or intimidating, but the device can actually speed healing and help prevent complications.

 A surgical drain is placed to keep fluid or infectious material from building up at the site of your surgery.
-The drain does exactly what it sounds like: it drains fluid away and out of the body.
+The drain does exactly what it sounds like: it drains fluid away and out of the body, just like a plumbing drain.

 A drain can be placed during surgery or as an outpatient procedure.
 Outside of surgery, drains are often placed in interventional radiology, and the doctor placing the drain uses an x-ray machine or another type of scan to make sure the drain is in the appropriate place.